foragepm/forage/readme.md

 Export/import - easily share multiple packages cached instantly with other instances via IPFS

 Watch mode - watch for new package releases and seed each one to IPFS

+## Coming soon

+Package index UI - see which packages have been proxied, cached and stored on IPFS

+Local package search - search through locally available packages

 HTTP API - control forest over http